aws-samples/psp-reusable-artifacts/README.md

-# AWS - PSP Platform Engineering
+# Platform Strategy Program (PSP) - Platform Engineering on AWS

 This repository contains reusable artifacts and templates to support the AWS Platform Strategy Program (PSP).
 The PSP is a no-cost program that provides guidance to customers on building internal developer platforms (IDP) on AWS.